koudyk/koudyk.github.io/src/content/posts/2025-12-04_analyze-classification_DSM/index.md

 The goal of this assignment was to describe and analyze a classification system used in the real world.
 Rather than outline the minute workings of the classification system itself, the idea was to examine its cultural situation in terms of its creation and governance, and to summarize the main weaknesses and strengths of the system.

-I chose to foucs on the Diagnostic and Statistical Manual (DSM-5).
+I chose to foucs on the Diagnostic and Statistical Manual (DSM).

 ## Background of the DSM

 **What is it?** The DSM is a diagnostic manual that is used by clinicians to give individuals diagnoses of mental disorders.

 **What resources/concepts does it label and organize?** At its core, the DSM is a classification system of mental disorders.
-I want to emphasise that the *things* being classified by the DSM are mental disorders, not individuals.
+I want to emphasize that the *things* being classified by the DSM are mental disorders, not individuals.
 Of course, the importance of the DSM comes from the fact that it contains the labels given to people, and so I won’t ignore this fact.
 But with respect to individuals, the DSM is more like a thesaurus, because each individual can have multiple mental disorders (e.g., both Major Depressive Disorder and Generalized Anxiety Disorder; these would be called “co-morbid disorders”).
 In the DSM, it is the constellations of symptoms that distinguish mental disorders as separate classes (e.g., insomnia + low mood = depression, but insomnia + intense worry = anxiety).

 **Why is the system important?** This manual has many real-world impacts.
 The classification system impacts not only the lives of individuals with mental disorders, but also their social network, the institutions that (hopefully) support them, and the economy at large (e.g., through the costs of prevention, treatment, and missed work).
 As I’ll discuss later, it also impacts mental health research.